phan/phan/internal/CLI-HELP.md

   Emit JSON serialized signatures to the given file.
   This uses a method signature format similar to FunctionSignatureMap.php.

+ --dump-ctags=basic
+  Dump a ctags file to <project root>/tags using the parsed and analyzed files in the Phan config.
+  Currently, this only dumps classes/constants/functions/properties, and not variable definitions.
+  This should be used with --quick, and can't be used with --processes <int>.

  --automatic-fix
   Automatically fix any issues Phan is capable of fixing.
   NOTE: This is a work in progress and limited to a small subset of issues